beecave-homelab/ollama-transcriptor/README.md

 - [X] Add support to call the `findMarkdown.py` script from the `./modules` folder and send every segment of the transcript as a message to the model.
 Append the response to the message to `./response` folder with the name of the input file used in `./find-markdown/transcripts` folder.
 - [ ] Add support to call the `messageColor.py` script from the `./modules` folder and send every segment of the transcript as a message to the model.
 Append the response to every status message send to the console.
 - [ ] Add support to set variables in a `.env`:
     - [ ] Add support for choosing the OLLAMA_API_SERVER variable with the default value of `http://localhost:11434/v1`.
-This is only usefull when also creating a webui or a script with [typer](https://github.com/tiangolo/typer).
     - [ ] Add support for choosing model by calling the OLLAMA_MODEL_API variable with the default value of `http://localhost:11434/v1/models`.
 This is only usefull when also creating a webui or a script with [typer](https://github.com/tiangolo/typer).
     - [ ] Add support for choosing the system message by calling the MODEL_SYSTEM_MESSAGE variable with the default value of `./system-message/clean_transcript/system.md`
     - [ ] Add support for choosing the transcripts folder by calling the TRANSCRIPTS_FOLDER variable with the default value of `./transcripts`